carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

 >
 {: .callout}

-We can now add this information to our website.
+Let's access the information about the team and display the name of the project lead on the home page.
+We can do so by using the value `team_members[0]["name"]` and add this to our website.

 1. Modify `_config.yml` file and add the `team_members` parameter as defined above.
 The file should now look like: